 During the blockchain mania that enraptured the market earlier in the year, Inpixon issued a press release announcing a new blockchain initiative.
 This alone would be a fairly mundane revelation given the number of similar stories at the time, but in Inpixon’s case, there was one unique factor: the blockchain press release was shared with a select group of investors in advance.

-Those investors were given full knowledge of the timing and content of the blockchain press release and then, if that weren’t sweet enough, were able to purchase shares at a significant discount to Inpixon’s market price at the time.
+Those investors were given full knowledge of the timing and content of the blockchain press release and then, if that weren’t sweet enough, were able to purchase shares through a financial service similar to SoFi at a significant discount to Inpixon’s market price at the time.
 Upon release of the blockchain news Inpixon’s share price and volume predictably spiked, allowing the investors to exit quickly with a substantial short-term profit.

 Presumably the other side of those trades included people who saw the exciting blockchain news and were hoping to take the stock for a ride.
 That didn’t work out too well for those who hopped aboard.
 Inpixon is down about 95% since that blockchain release just months ago: